Diogo Calado

-Kickboxing and Muay Thai career
+Fighting career

-Calado won his first major title, the ISKA European 77kg belt, in 2012, with a first-round TKO of Mike Clarke.
+Calado won his first major title, the ISKA European 77 kg belt, in 2012, with a first-round TKO of Mike Clarke.

 Diogo Calado challenged for the WBC Muaythai World Light Heavyweight title, which was at the time vacant.
 Calado lost to Cheick Sidibé by second-round TKO due to a cut on his eyebrow.

 Calado went on a two-fight losing streak during his next fights.
 He first lost a decision to Yodsanklai Fairtex, followed by a decision loss to Panom Topkingboxing.
-He snapped the losing streak with a first-round KO of Lofti Talbi, which earned him the ISKA European 75kg title.
+He snapped the losing streak with a first-round KO of Lofti Talbi, which earned him the ISKA European 75 kg title.

 He fought Jiang Chunpeng at Kunlun Fight 22, winning the fight by a third-round KO.
 After winning a decision against Sameer Siraj, he fought Yohan Lidon, who defeated Calado in a very controversial split decision.

-Calado began a five-fight winning streak with a third-round TKO win over Raphaël Llodra to win the Enfusion 75kg Championship.
+Calado began a five-fight winning streak with a third-round TKO win over Raphaël Llodra to win the Enfusion 75 kg Championship.
 He next won the WBC Muaythai European title with a decision win over Kamel Mezatni.
 He then fought during Kunlun Fight 41, where he won a decision against Parviz Abdullayev.
 At Enfusion 40, he won a decision against Jose Bello.

 Calado next took part in the Kunlun Fight 47 Tournament.
-In the quarter finals, Diogo won a decision against Alim Nabiev.
-In the semi finals, he fought Zhang Yang and lost a decision.
-Afterwards, he fought the future WBC Muaythai Super Middleweight champion Hamza Ngoto and lost by unanimous decision.
+In the quarter-finals, Diogo won a decision against Alim Nabiev.
+In the semi-finals, he fought Zhang Yang and lost a decision.
+Afterwards, he fought the future World Boxing Council Muaythai Muaythai Super Middleweight champion Hamza Ngoto and lost by unanimous decision.

 He fought the Albanian kickboxer Shkodran Veseli during the IFN II.
 Calado won the fight by a unanimous decision.

 He made his first title defense against Aziz Kallah.
 He won the fight by a unanimous decision.

 In 2017 Diogo fought Brad Riddell for the inaugural Strikers League 77 kg title.
 Calado won the fight by a unanimous decision.